alainchiasson/ansible-lscpu-example/README.md

     docker build -t ansible-lscpu-example .

 This will build a fedora based image with python and ansible.
-It will also copy the code, build a tar, and install the lscpu module from the cervoevo.inhouse collection.
+It will also copy the code, build a tar, and install the lscpu module from the alainchiasson.inhouse collection.
 The image is self contained, to test this, we launch the image interactively :

     docker run -it --rm ansible-lscpu-example